Basic Policy to Build Internal Control System

 (2) Digital information security

-- Senior Executive General Manager of the Group Digital Strategy Unit shall control digital information management of the Company, and shall report periodically and whenever necessary on the status of digital information management and related matters to the Board of Directors, the Audit Committee, the Management Meeting and the President and Representative Executive Officer.
+- Senior Executive General Manager of the Group Digital Strategy Unit shall control digital information management of the Company based on the IT Governance Policy, and shall report periodically and whenever necessary on the status of digital information management and related matters to the Board of Directors, the Audit Committee, the Management Meeting and the President and Representative Executive Officer.